Tasneemalabsi/data-structures-and-algorithms/python/trees/README.md

 - post_order() method : returns the items of the tree as a list in the post-order
 - add() method: adds nodes to the tree, either to the root if the tree was empty at first, or to the left if the added node's value was smaller than the root node's value, or to the right if the node's value was larger than the root node's value .
 - contains() method: returns true if the given value exists in the tree, otherwise returns false
+- get_max() method: returns the maximum value in a binary tree, it has no arguments, it's called by an instance of a binaryTree class .